duhby/file-goblin/layout.md

     - thumbnail, filename, tags, copy link when hovering
     - submenu: rename, download, delete
     - have a way to watch videos without going to the external link

+todo:
+- if the upload fails, it should remove the file from the database, or just don't add to database until the upload completes